 Collectors of Rare And Familiar Tools Society

-CRAFTS membership has grown to over 400, including many of the most knowledgeable individuals in the tool fraternity.
-Our journal, The Tool Shed, has achieved an enviable reputation and largely due to this, the Club expanded far beyond its original borders.
-We include members from more than two-thirds of the States, Canada, Great Britain, Europe and as far away as Australia.
+CRAFTS membership has grown to around 400, including many of the most knowledgeable individuals in the tool fraternity.
+Our journal, The Tool Shed, has achieved an enviable reputation and largely due to this, the club expanded far beyond its original borders.
+We include members from more than half of the States as well as from Canada, Great Britain and Europe.
+We are on Facebook, too.

 We welcome new members from anywhere in the world who collect, use, display, or sell early tools or implements.
 In other words if you collect antique tools...you should be a member of CRAFTS.